antoinebollinger/AntoineBollinger_7_03022021/README.md

 node server
 ```

+> For more infos about this API, please read the guidelines file.

 ## Frontend

 Before starting enjoying your frontend, please make sure you created a ```.env``` file at the root, with: